Rep. Huffman Announces Winner of 2016 Congressional Art Competition

-WASHINGTON, D.C.—Congressman Jared Huffman (D-San Rafael) today announced that Jenna Tooley of San Marin High School in Novato, CA is the winner of the 2015 Congressional Art Competition.
-Huffman met with Jenna and presented her with a Congressional Certificate of Recognition on Friday, photos of which can be found HERE.
+WASHINGTON, D.C.—Congressman Jared Huffman (D-San Rafael) today announced that Haley Bjursten of Redwood High School in Larkspur, CA is the winner of the 2016 Congressional Art Competition.
+Huffman met with Haley and presented her with a Congressional Certificate of Recognition on Monday, photos of which can be found HERE.

-Jenna’s winning artwork will be exhibited in the U.S. Capitol Building for one year, along with artwork from each Congressional District in the country.
+Haley’s winning artwork will be exhibited in the U.S. Capitol Building for one year, along with artwork from each congressional district in the country.
 As the winner of the competition, she will receive two round-trip tickets to Washington, D.C., to attend a ribbon-cutting ceremony and reception for the new display in June.
-All participants will receive a certificate of recognition.
+All participants receive a certificate of recognition.

 Ukiah High School in Ukiah, CA

-“Congratulations to Jenna Tooley and each of the outstanding artists that participated in this year’s Congressional Art Competition,” Huffman said.
-“Each year I am impressed by the talents of these young artists, and I am glad to once again see so many incredible submissions from up and down California’s North Coast.”
+“Congratulations to Haley Bjursten and each of the outstanding artists that participated in this year’s Congressional Art Competition,” Huffman said.
+“Every year I am impressed by the talents of these young artists, and I am glad to once again see a broad range of creative pieces from up and down California’s North Coast.”

 Each spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent in the nation and in each congressional district.
 Since the competition began in 1982, more than 650,000 high school students have participated nationwide.

 High-resolution photos of all finalist submissions may be found HERE.